 “Excess hours” are defined as hours that go beyond 110% of the hours required for a baccalaureate degree program.
 For example, if the length of the program is 120 credit hours, the student may be subject to an excess hour surcharge for any credits attempted beyond 132 credit hours (120 x 110%).
-The following do not count as excess hours: credits earned through an articulated accelerated mechanism such as Advanced Placement (AP), International Baccalaureate (IB), Cambridge Advanced International Certificate of Education (AICE), or dual enrollment; withdrawals due to medical or personal hardship; credit hours required for certification, recertification, or certificate programs; credit hours taken by active-duty military personnel; credit hours required to achieve a dual major taken while pursuing a baccalaureate degree; developmental education and English as a Second Language credit hours; and credit hours earned in military science courses that are part of the Reserve Officers’ Training Corps (ROTC) program.
+The following do not count as excess hours: credits earned through an articulated accelerated mechanism such as Advanced Placement (AP), International Baccalaureate (IB), Cambridge Advanced International Certificate of Education (AICE), or dual enrollment; withdrawals due to medical or personal hardship; credit hours required for certification, recertification or certificate programs; credit hours taken by active-duty military personnel; credit hours required to achieve a dual major taken while pursuing a baccalaureate degree; developmental education and English as a Second Language credit hours; and credit hours earned in military science courses that are part of the Reserve Officers’ Training Corps (ROTC) program.

-All students whose educational plan may include earning a bachelor’s degree should make every effort to enroll in and successfully complete those courses that are required for their intended major on their first attempt.
-Florida college students intending to transfer to a state university should identify a major or transfer program early and be advised of admission requirements for that program, including the approved common prerequisites.
+Students whose educational plan may include earning a bachelor’s degree should make every effort to enroll in and successfully complete those courses that are required for their intended major on their first attempt.
+Students intending to transfer to a state university should identify a major or transfer program early and be advised of admission requirements for that program, including the approved common prerequisites.
 Course withdrawals and/or repeats, as well as enrollment in courses nonessential to the intended major, may contribute to a potential excess hours surcharge.

 A student registering in a college-credit course on a not-for-credit basis will be enrolled in an audit status.
 Upon completion of the course, an X grade will be awarded with no impact on the student’s GPA.

 Audit students must meet the same admission standards as credit students.
 The student is responsible for determining from the instructor what participation, if any, will be required.
-In special circumstances, approval of the dean/director will be required to audit a particular course.
+Approval of the dean is required to audit a particular course.
 Students registering for credit will have priority over auditing students when class size is a consideration.
 Students must pick up the audit form, complete and obtain the signature of the academic dean, and return the form to the Admissions and Records office.

 Fees for courses audited are the same as for those courses taken for credit.
-Courses taken on an audit basis do not qualify for financial aid eligibility.
-Students who have not successfully completed their developmental courses may not audit those developmental courses.
+Courses taken on an audit basis do not qualify for financial aid.
 Students who have met developmental requirements through previous satisfactory grades or appropriate test scores may audit developmental classes.

 Until the published withdrawal deadline for the session, an instructor may administratively withdraw any audit student who excessively abuses the attendance policy.

 A student must declare audit status by the last day to drop courses and receive a refund (fifth day of classes).
 The enrollment will not be counted as an attempt for purposes of full cost or repeat course regulations.